Collegiate summer baseball

-Collegiate summer baseball leagues are amateur baseball leagues in the United States and Canada featuring players who have attended at least one year of college and have at least one year of athletic eligibility remaining.
+Collegiate summer baseball leagues are amateur baseball leagues in the United States and Canada for players who have attended at least one year of college and have at least one year of athletic eligibility remaining.
 Generally, they operate from early June to early August.
-In contrast to college baseball, which allow aluminum or other composite baseball bats, players in these leagues use only wooden bats, hence the common nickname of these leagues as "wood-bat leagues".
-Collegiate summer leagues allow college baseball players the ability to compete using professional rules and equipment, giving them experience and allowing professional scouts the opportunity to observe players under such conditions.
+Unlike college baseball, which permits players to use baseball bats made of aluminum or other inorganic materials, these leagues require wooden bats—hence the nickname "wood-bat leagues".
+The leagues enable college baseball players to compete—and professional scouts to observe them—with professional rules and equipment.

 To find a collegiate summer team, players work with their college coaches and prospective teams' general managers.
-They report to summer leagues after completing their spring collegiate season with their NCAA, NAIA, NJCAA, CCCAA, and NWAC teams.
-Some players arrive late due to their college team's postseason play, which sometimes runs into early June.
-In some cases, players are drafted during the collegiate summer season.
-These draftees can remain with their collegiate summer team until they sign a professional contract.
-During the season, players are housed by volunteer host families and bussed to and from road games.
+They report to summer leagues after completing their spring collegiate season, arriving late if their college team goes deep into postseason play.
+Players drafted during the collegiate summer season may remain with the team until they sign a professional contract.

+Summer leagues often housed their players with volunteer host families in the area, but the recent flow of money to baseball's lower leagues has enabled some teams to put their players up in local hotels.
+They generally travel by private coach bus to and from road games, and stay in hotels during road trips.

 The leagues vary greatly in their attendances, quality of play, and ability to attract scouts.
-The Alaska Baseball League (ABL) and the Cape Cod Baseball League (CCBL) are considered the two premier collegiate summer leagues.
+The Cape Cod Baseball League (CCBL) is considered to be the premier collegiate summer league.